haved/MacroDSL/optimizations.md

 the child can update its size without having to pay its parent a visit.
 This becomes a bit more problematic with parent's parent.
 Dirty all the way up.

+Actually this isn't all that bad.
+A leaf node must always know its byte size, but the size copy in the internal nodes can be set to sentinel values.
+If any of an internal nodes children is such a sentinel, the internal node itself gets a sentinel size.

 ### How should leaf nodes be split?
 Probably not in the middle